Super-prime

 Super-prime numbers, also known as higher-order primes or prime-indexed primes (PIPs), are the subsequence of prime numbers that occupy prime-numbered positions within the sequence of all prime numbers.
+In other words, if prime numbers are matched with ordinal numbers, starting with prime number 2 matched with ordinal number 1, then the primes matched with prime ordinal numbers are the super-primes.